-488 The commissioner shall maintain, for a period of at least 6 years, a file containing a copy of each document necessary to establish fulfillment of the requirements of this chapter as it relates to thedisposition of surplus real property.
+The commissioner shall maintain, for a period of at least 6 years, a file containing a copy of each document necessary to establish fulfillment of the requirements of this chapter as it relates to the disposition of surplus real property.
 Such file shall be open to public inspection.

-(d) All net cash proceeds from the conveyance, lease or other transfer of real property pursuant to this

-492 chapter shall be deposited by the commissioner, upon receipt, in the Surplus Real Property Proceeds Fund493 established pursuant to section 2ZZZ of chapter 29.
+(d) All net cash proceeds from the conveyance, lease or other transfer of real property pursuant to this chapter shall be allocated, upon receipt, to the Surplus Land Proceeds Fund established pursuant to section 2000 of chapter 29 of the General Laws.

-494 SECTION 6.
-Said chapter 7 is hereby further amended by inserting after section 40F1⁄2 the following495 section:- the manner and to the extent provided in this chapter.
-The commissioner may delegate such responsibility
+SECTION 6.
+Said chapter 7 is hereby further amended by inserting after section 40F1⁄2 the following section:-

-496 Section 40F.
-The commissioner shall be responsible for the acquisition and control of real property in

-498 to an administrator who has 10 years of experience in the management of commercial, industrial,

-499 institutional or public real property.
-When responsibility is delegated to an administrator the written

-500 approval of the commissioner shall be required before such transaction is finalized.
+Section 40F3⁄4.
+The commissioner shall be responsible for the acquisition and control of real property in the manner and to the extent provided in this chapter.
+The commissioner may delegate such responsibility to an administrator, who has 10 years of experience in the management of commercial, industrial, institutional or public real property.
+When responsibility is delegated to an administrator the written approval of the commissioner shall be required before such transaction is finalized.

-The commissioner shall acquire an interest in real property on behalf of the commonwealth for the use of state agencies and executive offices by gift, purchase, devise, grant, eminent domain, rental, lease, rentalto any structures that have been certified as historic landmarks as provided by sections 26 to 27C,
+The commissioner shall acquire interest in real property on behalf of the commonwealth for the use of state agencies by gift, purchase, devise, grant, eminent domain, rental, lease, rental-purchase or otherwise.

-503 purchase or otherwise.

-504 In acquiring buildings for the use of state agencies or executive offices, first consideration shall be given

-506 inclusive, of chapter 9, that have been listed in the National Register of Historic Places as provided by 16

-507 U.S.C. section 470a (1974) or that have been designated historic landmarks by local historic

-508 commissions, unless use of such buildings would not be feasible in terms of costs and requirements when

-509 compared with other available properties.
+In acquiring buildings for the use of state agencies, first consideration shall be given to any structures that have been certified as historic landmarks as provided by sections 26 through 27C inclusive of chapter 9, that have been listed in the National Register of Historic Places as provided by 16 U.S.C. section 470a (1974) or that have been designated historic landmarks by local historic commissions, unless use of such buildings would not be feasible in terms of costs and requirements when compared with other available properties.

-510 Notwithstanding any other general or special law to the contrary, real property acquired for the use of 511 state agencies or executive offices shall be held in the name of the commonwealth.
+Notwithstanding any other general or special law to the contrary, real property acquired for the use of state agencies shall be held in the name of the commonwealth.

-512 The commissioner shall assist in the preparation and shall approve of plans for the organization of all 513 space within and around buildings and appurtenant structures used by state agencies and executive 514 offices, and shall assign the use of space within and around the state house, subject to such rules as the 515 committee on rules of the 2 branches acting concurrently may adopt, in accordance with the provisions of 516 sections 10, 16A and 17 of chapter 8; the John W. McCormack state office building; the Leverett 517 Saltonstall state office building; the Springfield office building; the Pittsfield office building; the Erich 518 Lindemann building; the Charles F. Hurley building; any real property acquired for the use of state 519 agencies or executive offices, the greater part of which is not needed by any one state agency or executive 520 office; and any other real property assigned by law to the division of capital asset management and
+The commissioner shall assist in the preparation and shall approve of plans for the organization of all space within and around buildings and appurtenant structures used by state agencies, and shall assign the use of space within and around the state house, subject to such rules as the committee on rules of the 2 branches acting concurrently may adopt, in accordance with the provisions of sections 10, 16A and 17 of chapter 8; the John W. McCormack state office building; the Leverett Saltonstall state office building; the Springfield office building; the Pittsfield office building; the Erich Lindemann building; the Charles F. Hurley building; any real property acquired for the use of state agencies, the greater part of which is not needed by any one state agency; and any other real property assigned by law to the division of capital asset management and maintenance.